Automatic and effective discovery of quantum kernels: Automatic discovery of quantum kernels

 \section{Automatic discovery of quantum kernels}

-In this section, we introduce our algorithm for the automatic construction of a quantum kernel works.
-Firstly, we model an $n$-qubit, $m$-gates quantum kernel as a discrete object,

-with $\mathcal{QK}_{n,m}$ being the space of $n$-qubits, $m$-gates quantum kernels.
-The elements of these sets can be represented as matrices (or vectors) of integers, denoted by $\bm{k} \in \mathbb{N}^{6m+n}$, where $6m+n$ represents the number of features required to describe the kernel.
+In this section, we introduce our algorithm for the automatic construction of a quantum kernel.
+Firstly, we model an $n$-qubit, $m$-gates quantum kernel as a discrete object, $\bm{k}$, in the space, $\mathcal{QK}_{n,m}$, of $n$-qubits, $m$-gates quantum kernels.
+The elements of these sets can be represented as vectors of integers in $\mathbb{N}^{6m+n}$.
+A vector in $\mathbb{N}^{6m+n}$ encodes the quantum kernel over $n$ qubits, with a parameterized quantum circuit containing $m$ gates.
+The parameterized quantum circuit itself is described by a matrix of $6 \times m$ features, which means 6 features per operation.
+Measurement is applied to a subset of the $n$ target qubits, contributing to the last $n$ features.
 Secondly, we introduce a family of criteria denoted by $\mathcal{C} = \{ C_1, C_2, \ldots \}$, where each $C_i: \mathcal{QK}_{n,m} \to \RR_{\ge 0}$.
 These criteria individually quantify various aspects of a quantum kernel, such as expressivity, efficiency of classical simulability, or compatibility with the task at hand.
 Each of these criteria corresponds to specific theoretical properties documented in the literature.
 The criteria will be used to define a cost function in terms of a (possibly non-linear) map of these

 Thirdly, we select an initial guess.
 This initial guess can be informed by prior knowledge of the task, where we speculate that a candidate solution may be close to a satisfactory one.
 Alternatively, it can be the identity circuit.
 Finally, we employ a heuristic optimization procedure to solve the problem: